APC voids Boss Mustapha’s suspension

 Boss Mustapha

-The Adamawa chapter of the All Progressives Congress (APC) has voided Wednesday’s suspension of Mr Boss Mustapha, the Secretary to the Government of the Federation (SGF) by his Godabawa ward.
+Adamawa State chapter of All Progressives Congress, APC, has voided Wednesday’s suspension of Mr Boss Mustapha, Secretary to the Government of the Federation, SGF, by his Godabawa ward.

-Dr Raymond Chidama, the state APC Secretary, said this when he addressed newsmen in Yola on Thursday.
+The state APC Secretary, Dr Raymond Chidama, said this when he addressed newsmen in Yola, yesterday.

-“It is a known fact and worth mentioning that the contribution of Boss Mustapha toward sustaining and supporting the party is second to none and cannot be overemphasised.
+He said: “It is a known fact and worth of mentioning that the contribution of Boss Mustapha toward sustaining and supporting the party is second to none and cannot be overemphasised.

-“Therefore, any group hiding under the auspices of the party which is sponsored by the opposition to come out with malicious allegations at this critical time is highly condemnable.
+“Therefore, any group hiding under the auspices of the party, which is sponsored by the opposition to come out with malicious allegation at this critical time is highly condemnable.

-“We hereby state such suspension is unconstitutional, null and void and is of no effect,” he said.
+“We hereby state that such suspension is unconstitutional, null and void and is of no effect.” he said.

-The News Agency of Nigeria (NAN) reports that the APC leadership in Godabawa ward in Yola-North Local Government Area (LGA) of the state on Wednesday suspended Mustapha from the party for alleged anti-party activities.
+The APC leadership in Godabawa ward in Yola-North Local Government Area (LGA) of the state on Wednesday suspended Mustapha from the party for alleged anti-party activities.

 Disclaimer